kozeig/kozeig/README.md

 - Arithmetic operations work correctly with proper type handling
 - Control flow with if/else statements is fully functional
 - Boolean expressions, comparisons, and ternary expressions are supported
+- Fixed loop variable updates in compiled binaries
+- Proper evaluation of break and continue statements in loops

 If you encounter issues, please file a bug report so the community can investigate and fix the problem.